Spinach & polenta soufflé recipe

 - Cook time: 25 mins

 Too many people avoid using polenta because they think that it's boring and bland.
 Well the truth is, it is boring and bland on its own.
 The secret is to add other ingredients and flavours to make the most of its cheap, filling and easy to use properties.

-We've added cheese and spinach to this soufflé, baked it in the oven, and served it with ripe flavourful tomatoes drizzled in olive oil, balsamic vinegar and fresh basil to make a really tasty meal.
+I've added cheese and spinach to this soufflé, baked it in the oven, and served it with ripe flavourful tomatoes drizzled in olive oil, balsamic vinegar and fresh basil to make a really tasty meal.
 If you've never tried polenta then give this recipe a go, you'll be pleasantly surprised.

 Preheat oven: 200°C, 400°F, Gas 6

 - Lightly oil an ovenproof baking dish that has approximately 1.2 litres (2 pint) capacity.

 - Heat the olive oil in a large saucepan and gently cook the chopped onion until it is golden brown, making sure that it doesn't burn.
 Add the milk and water and bring to the boil.